A Guide to Safe Sleep

 - within sensory range of the parent (i.e. within range to hear, smell and be aware of the parent).

-There is also research that studied infant breathing and arousal rates when sleeping in close proximity to their parent.
-Sleeping in the same room was shown to be more protective of sudden infant death syndrome (SIDS) and sudden unexpected infant death syndrome (SUIDS), particularly in, but not confined to, breast fed babies.
+There is also research that studied infant breathing and arousal rates when sleeping close to their parent.
+Sleeping in the same room was shown to be more protective of sudden infant death syndrome (SIDS) and sudden unexpected infant death syndrome (SUIDS), particularly in, but not confined to, breastfed babies.

 Sleeping with your baby